mandyfu84/CS269_PaperSummary/index.md

-# Summary of Adversarial Examples for Evaluating Reaing Comprehension Systems
+# Summary of Adversarial Examples for Evaluating Reading Comprehension Systems
  by Robin Jia and Percy Liang

-## Abstrast
+## Abstract
-In this paper, the authors proposed adversarial evaluation on Stanford Question Answering Datset (SQuAD).
-Without confusing humans, the generated sentance distrated the models and their average F1 score dropped from 75% to 36%.
+In this paper, the authors proposed adversarial evaluation on Stanford Question Answering Dataset (SQuAD).
+Without confusing humans, the generated sentence distracted the models and their average F1 score dropped from 75% to 36%.
 This indicates that nowadays the reading comprehension system techniques remain a large gap of improvement.

 ## SQuAD
-Stanford Question Answering Datset (SQuAD) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles.
-Each question is refer to a paragraph and the answer is a span in the paragraph.
+Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles.
+Each question refers to a paragraph and the answer is a span in the paragraph.

 ## Adversarial Examples
 ![Image](/examples.png){:.center-image height="50%" width="50%"}

 Images from Szegedy et al. (2014).

-As we can see in the above table, adding adversaries in image classifications makes the model consider two images are diffirent while the perturbations do not change.
-For reading comprehension tasks, adversaries causes the model to ignore the semantics changes.
+As we can see in the above table, adding adversaries in image classifications makes the model consider two images are different while the perturbations do not change.
+For reading comprehension tasks, adversaries cause the model to ignore the semantics changes.

 ## Concatenative Adversaries
 In this paper, the authors did not use paraphrasing as adversaries, since it is challenging to edit sentence without changing its meaning.
-Instead, they use concatentive adversaries.
+Instead, they use concatenative adversaries.
 The form is listed below:
 ```markdown
 (p + s, q, a)
 ```
-, where p is a paragraph, s is a additional sentence, q is the question and a is the answer.
+, where p is a paragraph, s is an additional sentence, q is the question and a is the answer.

-Next they propose two concatenative adversaries and two of their variants.
+Next, they propose two concatenative adversaries and two of their variants.

 ### ADDSENT
-*ADDSENT* generates a sentence that is similar to the question but does not condradict the answer.
+*ADDSENT* generates a sentence that is similar to the question but does not contradict the answer.
 There are four steps in *ADDSENT*.
 1. Apply semantics-altering perturbation to the question.
     ```
     What city did Tesla move to in 1880? -> What city did Tadakatsu move to in 1881?